ungive/discord-music-presence/documentation/troubleshooting.md

 ## Check your Discord settings first

-Make sure "Share your detected activites with others" is enabled in your Discord settings:
+Make sure "Share your detected activities with others" is enabled in your Discord settings:

 ![Screenshot of the "Activity Privacy" settings](../assets/screenshot-discord-activity-settings.png)